-When making assessments of independence, the Board takes into account all relevant facts and circumstances.
+When making assessments of independence, the Board considers all relevant facts and circumstances.
 For the purpose of testing materiality, the Board uses a benchmark of 1% - i.e. a supplier to, or customer of, the Webjet Group will be material if transactions with parties associated with that person account for more than 1% of the Webjet Group's expenditure or more than 1% of such parties' consolidated gross revenue.
+There have been no commercial or financial transactions with any Director or related parties during FY20.